- Advocacy for increased public-sector programs

 - Nutritional research

 Mike has supported advanced scientific studies of the relationship between diet and health.
-This work led to the publication of Mike's Taste for Living cookbooks on healthy eating, and the establishment of related commercial enterprises.
+This work led to the publication of Mike's Taste for Living cookbooks on healthy eating.
 These activities help support ongoing research-grant programs.

 - Preparing minority youth for the future